agporto/ml-morph/README.md

 - dlib>=19.7.0
 - opencv-python>=3.4.0.12

-These modules can be installed using:
+If their dependencies are satisfied, these modules can be installed using:

     pip install -r requirements.txt